Table of Contents

 Develop a formal and structured process for managers to discuss each of their employees in joint (facilitated) sessions to review their strengths, development needs, and ambitions.
 Share open slots/opportunities and expected movement within each department, and the requirements that can be met by other employees.
 These "talent calibration” sessions should help identify internal opportunities for employees to grow.

-In addition, create “development days” where formal discussions can be held with each employee and either their manager or a mobility expert to plan potential moves and learning and development resources, programs, and people (e.g., mentors, coaches) who can support their desired growth and career pathways.
+In addition, create “development days” for formal discussions with each employee and either their manager or a mobility expert to plan potential moves, learning and development resources, programs, and people (e.g., mentors, coaches) who can support their desired growth and career pathways.

 3. Enable internal recruiting